satyamss07/ExposureScan-Information-Leakage-Scanner/README.md

 🤝 Contributing
 Pull requests are welcome.
 Recommended contributions:
-New detection rules
+New detection rules,
-New endpoints for fingerprinting
+New endpoints for fingerprinting,
-Better UI
+Better UI,
-Docker support
+Docker support,
-Database-backed job storage
+Database-backed job storage.

 ⭐ Support the Project
 If you find this tool useful: